-The school provides a fortnightly school newsletter to the community, a "day to day" for staff general information, a weekly bulletin to all staff.
-All staff have access to Sentral for sharing information.
+The school provides school newsletter to the community every 3 weeks and a "day to day" for staff general information.
+All staff have access to EMS for sharing information.
 The Departmental Guidebooks, Scope and Sequence books and Australian Curriculum are teaching guides.
 Most general information is available on the school website.

-School financial position
+School financial position:

-The school is in a sound financial position with sufficient reserves to contribute to the grounds redevelopment in 2023 and ongoing.
+• The school is in a sound financial position with sufficient reserves to contribute to the grounds redevelopment in 2024 and ongoing.

-Special funding
+Special funding:

-Departmental funding is received for the two Special classes plus their admin support.
+• Departmental funding is received for the two Special classes plus their admin support.